 Who are the best Star Trek characters?
-The many Star Trek series may be best known for their plethora of amazing ships, like the USS Titan, and for their unique sci-fi premise.
+The many Star Trek series may be best known for their plethora of amazing Star Trek starships, like the USS Titan, and for their unique sci-fi premise.
 But behind all the different alien species, intergalactic politics, and epic space-combat, the countless Star Trek characters are the franchise’s true strength.

 Whether it’s the Star Trek captains, the chief engineers, or lowly lower deckers, Star Trek’s longevity is down to its many iconic characters who range from aspirational to detestable.
 So, we’ve decided to pick out the very best of the best: the characters who truly elevate Star Trek into something far, far more than your average sci-fi series.